 Support and guidance for applicants

 Every application that is submitted is unique and there is no one right way to build a grant proposal.
-If in doubt, you can have a look through our applicant guidance for help.
+Look through our applicant guidance for additional help and support.

-To find out more about our grant application process visit our website, or email our grants team.
+To find out more about our grant application process visit our researcher webpages, or email our grants team.

 Researchers: stay in the loop